Danny024/DroneProject/README.md

 2. Real time 3D reconstruction for perception and planning
 3. Web APPlication Drone Control

-Code would be made fully available in 2 months
+Code would be made fully available soon